JuanPabloBoero/JBTimer/README.md

 If you use it on a non global scope(local variable), for example inside an `if` statement, it will only work while in that scope, for example if you want the timer to live while in a `ViewController` declare the object at a class scope variable.
+This timer was ment for cpu cycles efficiency, so **IT IS NOT TIME CRITICAL**, dont use it on things you need time critic response, also it has a [**leeway**](https://developer.apple.com/library/mac/documentation/General/Conceptual/ConcurrencyProgrammingGuide/GCDWorkQueues/GCDWorkQueues.html) of 1 second to improve energy use.
+It gets more exact when the cpu is less busy, you can do tests using NSLog and comparing timestamps of fired events.

 #Suggestion:
 If using in a `ViewController` you might want to `.stopTimer()` when `viewWillDisappear` and/or in `viewWillUnload`.
 Also you might want to re-start or re-create the timer in your `viewWillAppear` and/or `viewDidAppear`.

+#Known Bug
+The first time you run the timer it fires the block instantly, not sure why yet, any help is appreciated.

 [MIT Licensed](https://opensource.org/licenses/MIT)